SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/blawearie-1938.jpg)

-The final history for the farmhouse on Bewick Moor comes from the Newcastle Evening Chronicle, January 1973.
+The final history for the sherpherd's house on Bewick Moor comes from the Newcastle Evening Chronicle, January 1973.
 The intrepid reporter is tracing the footsteps of a reporter in the 1930s, travelling to "Blaw Weary" - unfortunately I can't find any record of that article, but it might be the source of the photo above - and finds on the moor a ruin abandoned in the 1940s.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/1.png)